All emergencies

 If you're seriously ill or injured, you may be evacuated to a place with better facilities.
 Medical evacuation can be very expensive with long lead times.

-Restrictions on airspace in some locations (including, but not limited to, Ladakh and Jammu & Kashmir) may prevent commercial medical evacuation.
-Should you be involved in a serious accident, air evacuation by the Indian Air Force may be the only option.
+Restrictions on airspace in some locations (including, but not limited to, Ladakh and Jammu and Kashmir) may prevent commercial medical evacuation.
+If you're involved in a serious accident, air evacuation by the Indian Air Force may be the only option.
 Costs can be in the tens of thousands of dollars.

 Medical tourism has become more common in India, including for: